 - Family-owned company

-I said that a dual power RV tank heater was rare, not impossible.
-Check out this heater from JR Products; an innovative, dual tank heater that can keep up with the rest of the dual energy option appliances in your RV!
+I said that a dual-power RV tank heater was rare, not impossible.
+That’s why I’ve added this heater from JR Products to our list.
+It’s an innovative, dual-tank heater able to keep up with the rest of the dual energy option appliances in my RV!

-Protect your fresh water tank or black water tank from freezing with this holding tank heater.
+Winterizing my RV is a crucial part of protecting my rig from low temperatures, and this tank heater is an extra layer of protection.
 This is a simple way to start preparing your RV for the winter season.
-It is dual voltage ready for 12V or 110V, and is thermostatically controlled at 34 degrees F.
+I like that it’s conveniently dual-voltage-ready for 12V or 110V, and is thermostatically controlled at 34 degrees, as discussed in the video below.

 You can see the latest price on Amazon by clicking here.